patch/geo-region-pm6/README.md

 - `include`

     Accepts either a single region code or an array reference of region or country codes to be included in the resulting custom region.
-When a single argument is passed to the `new` constructor, it is treated as the value of `include`.
+When passed to the `new` constructor as the first or only argument, the value may be given without the `include` key.

     ```perl
     # countries in the Europen Union